compass-onpremise/onpremise-installer-easy-install/README.en.md

   --admin-email admin@example.org
 ```

 > Both `--domain` and `--le` are optional.
-Without `--domain` the installer uses the primary host IP; without `--le` it generates a local Compass CA bundle that can be replaced later.

-The script performs the following steps:

-1. Detects and removes AppArmor (with confirmation).
-2. Checks CPU/RAM/disk capacity and runs fio IOPS tests.
-3. Detects the OS, installs required packages (nginx, docker, fio, etc.; acme.sh is downloaded automatically if LE is requested).
-4. Enables Docker + Swarm, creates a Python virtual environment with dependencies.
-5. Generates template configuration files in `configs/`.
-6. Issues a Let’s Encrypt certificate or a local certificate signed by the bundled intermediate CA.
-7. Applies mandatory YAML patches (auth/captcha/team/global).
-8. Launches `install.py --confirm-all` unless `--skip-install` is provided.
+Without `--le` the installer issues a local Compass certificate; without `--domain` it configures services using the host IP address.

 ## Command-line options